philc/book-notes/a guide to the good life - irvine.md

   * "Voluntary discomfort"
     * Consider pretending that bad things have happened, and deprived you of your comforts, to appreciate more what you have.
 "Practicing poverty".
-    * Like living in a cold climate for a season to appreciate your warm climate home.
+    * Like living in a cold climate for a season to appreciate your warm climate back home.
   * Benefits
     * A form of training, to prepare the body and mind
-      * "We harden ourselves against misfortunes that might befall us in the future.
+      * "We harden ourselves against misfortunes that might befall us in the future."
     * Reduce anxiety about future calamities, after voluntarily experiencing minor ones
     * Appreciate what we already have
   * In addition to voluntary discomfort, Stoics advised periodically foregoing pleasure.
 Develop the muscle of self-control.
 Allows us to be able to focus and not be distracted by temptations.
-  * "This self-control make sit far more likely that they will attain the goals of their philosophy of life, and this in turn dramatically increases their chances of living a good life."
+  * "This self-control makes it far more likely that they will attain the goals of their philosophy of life, and this in turn dramatically increases their chances of living a good life."
   * Abstaining from pleasure can itself be a pleasure
     * "If you refrain from eating the ice cream, you will forgo this gastronomic pleasure but will experience